 I could go on and on with the lovely art that depicts Christian martyrs and their horrible deaths.
 The crucifixions.
 The beheadings.
 The eventual saints who were drawn and quartered or buried alive or stoned to death.
 Of course we don’t have as many works of art showing the torture that the Christians, once they came into power, inflicted on the non-Christians.
 But there are a few.
 The solemn statue of Giordano Bruno in the center of Campo de’ Fiori is a powerful reminder that there were men (and women and children) killed for putting forward ideas that were not in line with the church doctrine.
 Bruno was burned alive for suggesting that the universe is infinite, that stars are distant suns.

 I believe art and memorials are important.
-But the more that I see them around Rome – a city that has thousands of years of history painting on its church walls, engraved in its ancient buildings, and chiseled into statues – the more I am reminded of how torture and death are lost in translation from the stories we tell and the images we create of those stories.
+But the more that I see them around Rome – a city that has thousands of years of history painted on its church walls, engraved in its ancient buildings, and chiseled into statues – the more I am reminded of how torture and death are lost in translation from the stories we tell and the images we create of those stories.

 I still look at religious relics – the arms and doubting fingers and disembodied heads – with a sort of fascination.
 But while my thoughts used to be, “Look how barbaric humans once were,” I now think about how much further we – as a society, as humans – need to go.

 A final note: as a quasi-agnostic, non-practicing, non-denominational Christian, I wish it were as simple as eliminating all religions.
 Humans get too exercised over beliefs that other humans have codified, no matter how absurd they may be.
 But I didn’t want to write this piece as an assault on religion.
-I’ve lived in majority Christian, Hindu, and Muslim countries and have known most people to be smart and kind and loving, in spite of or because of their religions.
+I’ve lived in majority Christian, Hindu, Buddhist, and Muslim countries and have known most people to be smart and kind and loving, in spite of or because of their religions.

 Please read these other posts on “Lost in Translation” from the ladies of the Italy Blogging Roundtable.
 Note that we have a new lady, Michelle from Bleeding Espresso.
 Welcome!